HwenZhang/TidalHydroFrac/README.md

 ## Postprocessing and Visulisation
 Postprocessing includes calculating $\sigma_{xx,max}$ on the top surface, calculting stress intensity factor $K_1$ and setting up the model-based criterion.
 These steps are included in the files **figure_n.ipynb**(n=1~8) to make figures.

 The figures in the manuscript are plotted using matplotlib (https://matplotlib.org/stable/), with the Python files given in **./scripts**.
-To run these codes requires that the relevant results are obtained and stored in **./results**.
+To run these codes, make sure that the relevant results are obtained and stored in **./results**, and the path in the files are modified.

 ## Other cases
 For cases with a different bedslope angle or rheological parameters, please first run **create_mesh.py** as `python3 ./scripts/create_mesh.py` to create a .xdmf mesh file, and then initiate the mesh by following above instructions.
 After getting the mesh and initial state, perform tidal-response simulations.
 Please adjust the solver parameters accordingly to maintain good solver performance.